 The Pros and Cons of Cards for Good Credit

-The pros of credit cards for Good scores are vast.
-You’re given the ability to pay your purchases over a more extended period, at minimal interest rates for starters.
+The benefits of credit cards for Good Credit scores are numerous.
+You’re given the ability to pay for your purchases over a more extended period, at minimal interest rates to start.
 Your purchasing power increases exponentially, as good score cards have a higher spending limit (or none at all).
 This power allows you to purchase big-ticket purchases you wouldn’t otherwise be able to afford.
 Paying during extensive periods can damage your credit score with other credit cards.
-Not only do credit cards for good credit come at laughably low introductory rates, but they also come with many bonuses and rewards.
-While these rewards can sometimes be in cashback form, they are also given in gift cards, miles on airlines, and complimentary inclusion in events.
+Not only do credit cards for those with good credit come at laughably low introductory rates, but they also offer numerous bonuses and rewards.
+While these rewards can sometimes be in the form of cashback, they are also given as gift cards, airline miles, and complimentary event tickets.
 The possibilities are endless and vary from card to card.

-The only drawback that these cards come with is their sheer power.
-They are powerful tools, yet people don’t tend to take them as seriously as they should.
+The only drawback of these cards is their sheer power.
+They are powerful tools, yet people often don’t take them as seriously as they should.
 When you’re given such perks and purchasing power, people tend to get a little carried away.
-These purchases can ruin your credit score and make a dent in your personal finance if you’re not careful.
-As long as you are responsible for your purchasing habits, you’re going to be okay.
+These purchases can ruin your credit score and make a dent in your finance if you’re not careful.
+As long as you’re responsible for your purchasing decisions, you’ll be okay.

 The APR Aspect

 APR is an annual rate you pay for borrowing money from your card provider, usually a bank.
 APR is presented as a percentage of your yearly spending over the term of a loan.
-This takes all the fees and transactions into consideration, aside from compounding.
-Since it’s expressed on a yearly basis, a 10% APR rating would take 1% off of each month in the year, with the combined spending, of course.
-So if you spent 120$ in 2019, the yearly APR would come out to 12$.
-When it comes to regular credit cards, APR is not always the most pleasant thing around.
+This takes all fees and transactions into consideration, aside from compounding interest.
+Since it’s expressed every year, a 10% APR rating would result in a 1% reduction each month, with the combined spending, of course.
+So, if you spent 120$ in 2019, the yearly APR would come out to 12$.
+When it comes to regular credit cards, APR is not always the most favorable aspect.

-The usual APR on credit cards ranges from 16%-25%, which is the industry standard.
+The typical APR on credit cards ranges from 16% to 25%, which is the industry standard.
 If you’re a big spender, the total yearly APR could be outrageous.
-Perhaps the biggest benefit when it comes to good score cards is their APR.
+Perhaps the most significant benefit when it comes to good score cards is their APR.
 Some don’t even have an APR for the initial period, while others come with a symbolic APR rating of a mere 1%-5%.
-If you’re a big spender and have just recently been given a lot of spending power, the low APR rate on a credit card for good ratings can be a real life-saver.
+If you’re a big spender and have just recently been given a lot of spending power, the low APR rate on a credit card for good ratings can be a real lifesaver.

 RELATED: Cards Reporting Credit Explained